demarcj/world_countries/README.md

 - [ ] Make a quiz feature
 - [ ] Add a login option
 - [ ] Add a favorite countries option
-- [ ] Add social / contact links section in the footer
+- [x] Add social / contact links section in the footer
+- [ ] Add Redux

 ## Technology used
 * React